mpaul7/mai_prep/interview_preparation/topics/deep_learning/dl_concepts/4_nn_activation_functions.md

 - **Pros:**
   - Zero-centered outputs (helps with convergence).
 - **Cons:**
   - Still susceptible to vanishing gradient for large input values.
+Check the explanation in Sigmoid function.

 #### 3. ReLU (Rectified Linear Unit)
+- To avoid the vanishing gradient problem, they came up with ReLU function.
 - **Formula:**

   $$f(x) = \max(0, x)$$